Skip navigation

 Modules

-The programme is made up of two 30-credit modules, which you can also take as standalone short courses: Museums and Galleries as Creative Entrepreneurs (Autumn term); Museums and Galleries as Cultural Entrepreneurs (Spring term).
-You can start the course at either point in the year.
+The programme is made up of two 30-credit modules, which you can also take as standalone short courses: Exploring the Field of Museums and Galleries (Autumn term) Museums and Galleries in Culture (Spring term) You can start the course at either point in the year.
+The programme aims to develop the skills of those who are thinking of embarking on a career in museums and galleries and those already engaged in professional museum roles.
+Each module is designed to further your understanding about the museums and gallery sector and to equip you with the necessary tools to work in museums and galleries.

 Entry requirements

-You should normally have an undergraduate degree of at least second class standard in a relevant/related subject.
+You should normally have (or expect to be awarded) an undergraduate degree of at least second class standard in a relevant/related subject.
 You might also be considered if you have at least two years' professional experience working in the creative industries.
+We accept a wide range of international qualifications.
 If English isn’t your first language, you will need an IELTS score (or equivalent English language qualification) of 7.0 with a 7.0 in writing and no element lower than 6.5 to study this programme.

 Fees and funding